ixicale/RepoLoader/README.md

 ## Feedback

 If you encounter any issues or have feedback to improve this script, please raise an issue in the repository.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This project is not affiliated with GitHub, Inc in any way.